ggesm/CSE110/README.md

 # Giana's Users Page
-My favorite programming language is Python because it is easy to learn and understand.
+My favorite programming language is Python because it is easy to use and understand